OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 You now have an understanding of how a partial update of a user's profile is performed by the Users API, which is used by Okta's Management SDKs.

+# Module 5: Implementing Self-Service Registration

-# Lab 5.1 Modify the Default User Profile Requirements.
+## Lab 5.1 Modify the Default User Profile Requirements.

  🎯 **Objective**    Update the required attributes in the Default User Profile to minimize sign up friction.